Women and Girls in Astronomy

 Every year, Women and Girls in Astronomy brings together people from around the world to celebrate and highlight the contributions of women and girls to astronomy.

-This global event, organised by the IAU Office for Astronomy Outreach, aims to inspire new generations, promote gender equity in science, and foster a more inclusive astronomical community.
-Through workshops, talks, and participatory activities, we connect stories, discoveries, and dreams that remind us the Universe is open to everyone.
+Through this Global Theme, the IAU Office for Astronomy Outreach aims to inspire the next generation of future scientists and engineers, promote gender equity in science, and foster a more inclusive astronomical community.
+All over the world, people can engage in workshops, talks and hands-on events, connecting stories and discoveries that remind us the Universe is open to everyone.

 How to participate?